 3. Marketing is the Key

-No matter what product or service you are selling, you have to invest on marketing.
-When you are on your early days, try to invest as much as possible on the marketing side of your business.
+No matter what product or service you are selling, you have to invest in marketing.
+When you are in your early days, try to invest as much as possible on the marketing side of your business.
 You might lose profit on short terms but the end result will take care of everything.
-Also, proper marketing will keep your cash flow positive all the year.
+Also, proper marketing will keep your cash flow positive all year.